abdullahansari00/agentic-researcher/README.md

 3. Run: `streamlit run agentic_app.py`
 4. Try different topics and debate modes
 5. Deploy to Streamlit Cloud for live demo

----

-## Interview Explanation

-**Short version (2 min):**
-> "I built an autonomous research agent.
-It doesn't just generate text - it makes decisions at 6 steps: planning what to research, executing searches, evaluating sources, finding contradictions, deciding whether to iterate, and creating reports.
-The metadata proves what decisions it made."

-**Key point:**
-> "Unlike ChatGPT, this agent shows its reasoning and branches based on what it discovers.
-If it finds contradictions, it iterates.
-It's not a black box - you can see everything it decided to do."

----

-For detailed explanations, see the code comments in `agentic_agent.py`.